 5. Facial swelling : Sometimes pus doesn’t drain or come out from the site of infection.
 As a result, it creates pressure on surrounding tissues and the jaw may become visibly swollen.

-6. Cracked or fractured tooth : Tooth can crack or fractured due to many reasons like accidents, mistakenly eating hard substance, etc. It helps bacteria to enter in deep in the tooth, it causes infection.
+6. Cracked or fractured tooth : Tooth can crack or fractured due to many reasons like accidents, mistakenly eating hard substances, etc. It helps bacteria to enter deep into the tooth, causing infection.

-Such tooth either saved through root canal treatment or removed if there’s no chances of treatment.
+Such a tooth is either saved through root canal treatment or removed if there’s no chance of treatment.